 This was the first time I’ve flown a drone overseas, so, well, lots of anxiety!
 But the experience turned out to be pretty good, due in large part to the mostly good weather we had, and also the sheer performance level of the DJI Mini Pro 3 drone.
 Here are my notes of this experience, and also for me to remember the lessons from it.

 Firstly, flying drones in a foreign country while on tour wasn’t easy!
-Specifically, I was unfamiliar with the areas, what are the best vantage points, and – occasionally – how much time I’d have to fly and land.
-Careful reading up ahead of the trip also showed that many drone enthusiasts remarking that the Vietnamese do not have the aversions to drone videography, but still advise the application of common sense: i.e. do not fly over crowded spaces, keep to a safe flying altitude, and do not fly over military bases or police compounds.
+Specifically, I was unfamiliar with the areas, what were the best vantage points, and – occasionally – how much time I’d have to fly and land.
+Careful reading ahead of the trip also showed many drone enthusiasts remarking that the Vietnamese do not have the same aversions to drone videography, but still advise the application of common sense: i.e. do not fly over crowded spaces, keep to a safe flying altitude, and do not fly over military bases or police compounds.
 I flew conservatively, only in non-built-up areas, well away from crowds, and always checked firstly with our local guides and hosts whether it was safe to fly.
 The motorbike crew we were with on Day 09 was particularly interested in the drone – it seemed this was the first time they’d had a guest who brought along a drone!

 Oddly, the Update Home Location feature on the DJI drone controller did not work very well, including when I was flying over the plantation fields at the outskirts of Hanoi.
 I wonder why that happened: perhaps GPS was not working very well?
 In any case, I brought the drone home each time through visual sighting and navigation.

 The Samsung S23 Ultra that I used as the viewing screen with the DJI drone controller didn’t work very well.
-Specifically, even at its maximum brightness level and the use of a controller sunshade, I could barely make out the screen during the day time shoots at Van Long Natural Reserve, and also at Hang Mua.
+Specifically, even at its maximum brightness level and with the use of a controller sunshade, I could barely make out the screen during the daytime shoots at Van Long Natural Reserve, and also at Hang Mua.
 The latter contributed significantly to my not being able to detect that the real-time feed looked underexposed.
 Things were much better for the other shoots at Halong Bay.
-I bought a Poco X4 Pro 5G phone several months ago specifically for pairing with the DJI drone controller: it’s maximum brightness level is higher than that of the Ultra, but the Poco suffers from general slowness as a phone overall.
+I bought a Poco X4 Pro 5G phone several months ago specifically for pairing with the DJI drone controller: its maximum brightness level is higher than that of the Ultra, but the Poco suffers from general slowness as a phone overall.
 Still, another lesson: bring this Poco phone next time out specifically as a controller screen.

 Another totally newbie mistake: I brought the drone out to Cat Ba island… without a memory card.
 Yep, that happened.
 The microSD card had been left in the Dell XPS 13 laptop the previous night when I was working on the first day of Halong Bay drone videos.
 Thankfully, Cat Ba island itself isn’t that interesting, but the Viet Hai village is a safe place to practice flying.
-So, yet another lesson: next trip, bring at least three memory cards – 64GBs per card is more than enough – and make sure there’s a backup card at all times in the drone bag.
+So, yet another lesson: next trip, bring at least three memory cards – 64GB per card is more than enough – and make sure there’s a backup card at all times in the drone bag.

 In all, I had a great time doing simple and safe flights with the DJI Mini 3 Pro, and the possibility of being able to capture aerial footage is going to be a point of consideration for our next vacation places in the coming years!